Chukobyte/seika-engine/docs/general/core_concepts.md

 ## Node

-Nodes are the basic building block of a game in Roll Back Engine.
+Nodes are the basic building block of a game in Seika Engine.
 There are many different node types that inherit from the base `Node` class and more information about their API usage can be found [here](../python_api/node.md).
 Python scripts can be attached to Nodes to add to their functionality.

 ## Scene

 A scene is a collection of nodes.
 Must contain a root node and there can only be one root node per scene.
 Scenes can be instanced.
 When a scene is destroyed the root node as well as all it's children will also be removed.
-In Roll Back Engine all scenes are stored as json files.
+In Seika Engine all scenes are stored as json files.
 Here is an example of how a scene with just a root node is serialized to json.

 ```json
 {